Chinese New Year in the UK

 Chinese New Year Day (Day 1) 初壹

-Traditionally on this day, fireworks and firecrackers are set off in China but this isn't possible here in the UK so usually on this day we give/receive red envelopes containing lucky money and extend our Chinese New Years greetings to friends and family.
-The oldest and most senior members will be visited, the visits serve to strengthen family ties.
-Bài nián 拜年 refers to both, pay a New Year's call as well as 'wishing somebody a Happy New Year
+Traditionally, fireworks and firecrackers are set off on this day in China, but that is not really possible here in the UK.
+So instead, we usually give and receive red envelopes containing lucky money and extend our Chinese New Year greetings to friends and family.
+The oldest and most senior members of the family are usually visited first, and these visits help strengthen family ties.
+Bài nián (拜年) refers both to paying a New Year’s call and to wishing somebody a Happy New Year.

-Abstaining from meat consumption on the first day is believed to enhance longevity.
-Additionally, a vegetarian dish helps to purify and cleanse out the body as well as it honors a Buddhist tradition that nothing living should be killed on the first day of the New Year.
-So on this day we enjoy a vegetarian meal.
+Abstaining from meat on the first day is believed to help enhance longevity.
+Additionally, eating a vegetarian meal is thought to help purify and cleanse the body, while also honouring the Buddhist tradition that no living thing should be killed on the first day of the New Year.
+So on this day, we usually enjoy a vegetarian meal.

 Taboos